toplan/react-hold/README.md

 ##### Common Props
 - `color` (String) [Optional]: The color of placeholder.
 Default `#eee`.
-- `cancelHold` (Function): Invoke this function can manually cancel hold, injected by the higher-order component, can't be override.
+- `cancelHold` (Function): Invoke this function to display original component, injected by the higher-order component, can't be override.
 - `targetProps` (Function): The props of target component, injected by the higher-order component, can't be override.
 - `children` [Optional]